Reviews You Can Rely On

 What Other Water Filter Should You Consider?

 If you're set on a pitcher-style filter, we recommend taking a look at the Pur Plus 11-Cup Pitcher, our favorite pitcher right now.
-It's about the same price, but has top-tier scores when it comes to Critical Contaminant Removal.
-The Amazon Basics 10-Cup Pitcher also fits the bill here — just as simple with better filtering.
+Replacement filter costs will run you a bit more, but it has top-tier scores when it comes to Critical Contaminant Removal.
+The Amazon Basics 10-Cup Pitcher also fits the bill here — just as simple with slightly more comprehensive filtering.

 Side-by-Side Comparison